 Example #3: A local government has properly authorized the use of opioid settlement funds to support Exhibit A Strategy 10, criminal justice diversion programs.
 The local government has hired a social worker who will spend 50 percent of their time implementing these criminal justice diversion programs and 50 percent of their time assisting elderly nursing home residents with matters unrelated to any MOA strategy.
-The local government may cover 50 percent of the employee's salary and benefits with opioid settlement funds and must cover the other 50 percent of the employee's salary and benefits with other (non-opioid-settlement) funds.
+The local government may use opioid settlement funds to cover 50 percent of the employee's salary and benefits and must use other non-opioid-settlement funds to cover the other 50 percent of the employee's salary and benefits.

 Example #4: A local government has properly authorized the use of opioid settlement funds to support Exhibit A Strategy 1, collaborative strategic planning.
-The local government may use opioid settlement funds to pay the salary and benefits of an Opioid Coordinator to implement this strategy.
-Based on the text of Exhibit A strategy 1, the Opioid Coordinator may engage in a wide array of activities including (for example) stakeholder engagement, planning activities, data analysis, program evaluation, reporting, or other activities listed in Exhibit C to the MOA.
+It may use opioid settlement funds to pay the salary and benefits of an Opioid Coordinator to implement this strategy.
+Based on the text of Exhibit A strategy 1, the Opioid Coordinator may engage in a wide array of activities including (for example) stakeholder engagement, planning activities, data analysis, program evaluation, gathering and reporting relevant information, or other activities listed in Exhibit C to the MOA.
+(See question 41 below for more on Exhibit A Strategy 1, collaborative strategic planning.)

 33C.
-If a local government spends opioid settlement funds on salary and fringe benefits of an employee, may that employee spend time gathering or reporting information required by this MOA?
+If a local government spends opioid settlement funds on salary and fringe benefits of an employee, may that employee spend time gathering or reporting information required by the MOA?

 Yes.
-If a local government spends opioid settlement funds on salary and fringe benefits of an employee in a manner consistent with question 38C above, then the employee may spend time gathering or reporting information required by this MOA.
-To put it another way, if a local government employee is engaged in implementing a strategy or strategies listed in Exhibit A or Exhibit B to the MOA that are properly authorized pursuant to the substantive and procedural requirements in the MOA, then they may spend time gathering and reporting information required by this MOA as part of their broader effort to implement the authorized strategy.
+If a local government spends opioid settlement funds on salary and fringe benefits of an employee in a manner consistent with question 33B above, then the employee may spend time gathering or reporting information required by the MOA.
+To put it another way, if a local government employee is engaged in implementing a strategy or strategies listed in Exhibit A or Exhibit B to the MOA that are properly authorized pursuant to the substantive and procedural requirements in the MOA, then the employee may spend time gathering and reporting information required by the MOA as part of their broader effort to implement the authorized strategy.

-Example: A local government properly authorizes the expenditure of opioid settlement funds on Option A Strategy 5 - employment-related services for people with opioid use disorder - and hires a full-time peer support specialist to implement this strategy.
-As part of their work, the full-time peer support specialist may gather and report data required by the MOA, including (for example) data needed to complete the annual impact report described in MOA Exhibit F (as modified by the Coordination Group).
+Example: A local government properly authorizes the expenditure of opioid settlement funds on Option A Strategy 5 - employment-related services for people with Opioid Use Disorder - and hires a full-time peer support specialist to implement this strategy.
+As part of their work, the peer support specialist may gather and report data required by the MOA, including (for example) data needed to complete the annual impact report described in MOA Exhibit F (as modified by the Coordination Group).

 33D.
-If a local government spends opioid settlement funds on salary and fringe benefits of an employee devoted to Exhibit A Strategy 1 - collaborative strategic planning - may that employee spend time gathering or reporting information required by this MOA?
+If a local government spends opioid settlement funds on salary and fringe benefits of an employee devoted to Exhibit A Strategy 1 - collaborative strategic planning - may that employee spend time gathering or reporting information required by the MOA?

 Yes.
-Consistent with the answer to question 41 below, and taking into account the broad wording and scope of this strategy, if a local government spends opioid settlement funds on salary and fringe benefits of an employee devoted to Exhibit A Strategy 1 - collaborative strategic planning - then that employee may spend time gathering and reporting information required by this MOA.
+Consistent with the answer to question 41 below, and taking into account the broad wording and scope of Exhibit A Strategy 1 (Collaborative Strategic Planning), if a local government spends opioid settlement funds on salary and fringe benefits of an employee devoted to this Exhibit A Strategy 1 (Collaborative Strategic Planning), then the employee may spend time gathering and reporting information required by the MOA - including (for example) data needed to complete the annual impact report described in MOA Exhibit F (as modified by the Coordination Group).

 33E.
-Can a local government dedicate a set percentage of opioid settlement funds received or expended to administrative expenses?
+Can a local government dedicate a set percentage of opioid settlement funds to "indirect costs" or "administrative expenses" or "overhead"?